21CSM/rust-dev-template/README.md

 2. Modify the `flake.nix` file if you need to add or change dependencies.
 3. Add your Rust code to the `src` directory.
 4. If needed, adjust the `.envrc` file to add any project-specific environment variables or settings.
+5. Change the workflows in .github to meet your CI/CD needs.

 ## CI/CD